Tantalum capacitor: History

 These first sintered tantalum capacitors used a liquid electrolyte.
-In 1952 Bell Labs researchers discovered the use manganese dioxide as a solid electrolyte for a sintered tantalum capacitor.
+In 1952 Bell Labs researchers discovered the use of manganese dioxide as a solid electrolyte for a sintered tantalum capacitor.

 Although the fundamental inventions came from the Bell Labs, the innovations for manufacturing commercially viable tantalum electrolytic capacitors were done by the researchers of the Sprague Electric Company.
 Preston Robinson, Sprague's Director of Research, is considered to be the actual inventor of tantalum capacitors in 1954.
 His invention was supported by R. J. Millard, who introduced the "reform" step in 1955, a significant improvement in which the dielectric of the capacitor was repaired after each dip-and-convert cycle of MnO2 deposition.
 This dramatically reduced the leakage current of the finished capacitors.

 This first solid electrolyte manganese dioxide had 10 times better conductivity than all other types of non-solid electrolyte capacitors.
 In the style of tantalum pearls, they soon found wide use in radio and new television devices.

-In 1971, Intel launched its first microcomputer (the MCS 4) and 1972 Hewlett Packard launched one of the first pocket calculators (the HP 35).
+In 1971, Intel launched its first microcomputer (the MCS 4) and 1972 Hewlett Packard launched one of the first pocket calculators (the HP-35).
 The requirements for capacitors increased, especially the demand for lower losses.
 The equivalent series resistance (ESR) for bypass and decoupling capacitors of standard electrolytic capacitors needed to be decreased.

 Although solid tantalum capacitors offered lower ESR and leakage current values than the aluminum electrolytics, in 1980 a price shock for tantalum in the industry dramatically reduced the usability of tantalum capacitors, especially in consumer entertainment electronics.